-Further details of the risk management process are included on page 10 of this report.
-The material risks impacting the Group are included as part of the Abridged Integrated Annual Report available at www.rclfoods.com/ 🌐 financial-results-and-investor-presentations-2019
+Further details of the risk management process are included on pages 10 to 12 of this report.
+The material risks impacting the Group are included as part of the Abridged Integrated Annual Report available on our website at www.rclfoods.com/financial-results-and-reports-2023

-Directors who are unable to attend meetings tender their apologies and reasons for non-attendance in advance and provide feedback to the Chairman prior to the meeting.
+Directors who are unable to attend meetings tender their apologies and reasons for non-attendance in advance and provide feedback to the Chairperson prior to the meeting.

 MEMBERS ATTENDANCE

-GC Zondi (Chairman) 3/3
+GC Zondi (Chairperson) 3/3

-M Dally 3/3
+PD Cruickshank 3/3

+GP Dingaan 1 2/2

 RH Field 3/3

-CJ Hess 3/3
+CJ Hess 2 1/1

-RV Smither 2/3

 GM Steyn 3/3

-2019 KEY ACTIVITIES

-Reviewed the risk profile to ensure its alignment
+EXTERNAL INVITEES ATTENDANCE

+R Klute 3 3/3

+M Kassie 4 2/2